openhab/openhabian/docs/openhabian.md

 ![openHABian installation log](images/openHABian-install-log.png)

-If the installation was successful, you will see the normal login screen afterwards.
+If the installation was **successful**, you will see the normal login screen afterwards.
-If the installation was *not* successful you will see a warning and further instructions:
+If the installation was **not successful** you will see a warning and further instructions:

 <div class="row">
   <div class="col s12 m5"><img src="images/openHABian-SSH-MotD.png" alt="openHABian installation successful" title="openHABian installation successful"></div>
   <div class="col s12 m5"><img src="images/openHABian-install-failed.png" alt="openHABian installation failed warning and instructions" title="openHABian installation failed warning and instructions"></div>
 </div>

+##### What Next?

-If you are not able to access your system via SSH after more than one hours, chances are high that your hardware setup is the problem.
+If you are not able to access your system via the openHAB dashboard or SSH after more than one hour, chances are high that your hardware setup is the problem.
 Try using a steady power source and a reliable SD card, double check the network connection.
 Restart the Setup process to rule out most other possible causes.

-Contact the [Community Forum thread](https://community.openhab.org/t/13379) if the problem persists.
+Contact the [openHABian community forum thread](https://community.openhab.org/t/13379) if the problem persists.

 {: #switch-openhab-branch}
 #### Can I switch from openHAB 2 stable to the testing or unstable branch?